vblazenka/ossu/01-core-programming/02-htc-complex-data/readme.md

 - Be able to identify a function which would benefit from using a built-in abstract function
 - Be able to use built-in abstract functions

+### Steps to follow
+- identify two highly repetitive expressions
+- introduce a new function:
+    - around one copy of repetitive code
+    - add more general name
+    - add parameter for varying position
+    - use parameter for varying position
+- replace specific expressions with:
+  - calls to abstract function
+  - pass varying value

+We design abs. funcs. in the opposite order of the normal HtDF recipe.
+We always do the easiest thing first, and with the abstract function design processes getting the working func. definition is easiest thing to do.

+Extending on the steps to follow above, we append few more steps:
+- adapt tests from original functions to new abs. func.
+  - test variability
+  - test behaviour of abs. func. beyond
+- develop appropriate abstract purpose based on the examples
+- develop appropriate signature for the abs. func.; in many cases the signature will include type parameters
+- rewrite the body of the original func. to call the abs. func.

 ## 10a.
 Generative Recursion

 ## 10b.
 Search